-Holmes has multiple definitions of what it means for test inputs to be similar.
-Here, since the inputs are \lt{String}s, Holmes uses the Levenshtein distance (the minimum number of single-character edits required to change one \lt{String} into the other) to measure similarity.
-Holmes can also use other measures, including dynamic ones, such as differences in the tests' execution traces.
-Holmes presents both the static (test input) and dynamic (execution trace) information for the developer to compare the minimally-different passing and failing executions to better understand the root cause of the bug.
-For example, for this bug, Holmes would show the inputs, \lt{0XFADE} and \lt{0xFADE}, and the traces of the two executions, showing that the failing test enters a method from within \lt{createInteger} that the passing test case does not, dictating to Amaya the expected code behavior, leading her to fix the bug.
+Holmes presents both the static (test input) and dynamic (execution trace) information to the developer to compare the minimally-different passing and failing executions to better understand the root cause of the bug.
+For example, for this bug, Holmes shows the inputs, \lt{0Xfade} and \lt{0xfade}, and the traces of the two executions, showing that the passing test enters a method from \lt{createInteger} that the failing test cases do not, dictating to Amaya the expected code behavior, leading her to fix the bug.